 - The weld joint from arc welding is pretty solid and robust.
 However, the fused metal pieces from brazing are not as strong.
 This can be a disadvantage, especially if you are using them in a high-temperature environment.

 Soldering is another common way to join metals without using a welder.
-It shares similarities with brazing as it also uses a filler metal with a higher melting point than the base metal.
+It shares similarities with brazing as it also uses a filler metal with a lower melting point than the base metal.
 This filler metal is also known as solder and hence the name of the process.
 The temperatures where soldering takes place are even lower than 800 F or 420 C.

 Soldering is typically used in industries such as plumbing, jewelry, electronics, and the manufacture of musical instruments.
 Similar to brazing, soldering also includes different types.
 Soldering variations are: